SPL-ethz/snow/TUTORIAL.rst

 Installation
 ========

 After downloading the package, you need to install it.
-The requirements for the python version and dependent packages are listed in the setup.cfg file.
-You may install the package via ``pip install -e .``
+(The requirements for the python version and dependent packages are listed in the setup.cfg file and will be read automatically by pip.)

+Either, download/clone any stable or unstable version from `GitHub <https://github.com/SPL-ethz/snow/>` Then navigate to the folder and install the package via ``pip install -e .``

+Or install the latest release version via ``pip install ethz_snow``.

 ========
 First steps: General information